In this guide, we’ll cover 10 tips for how to build a website that will help your nonprofit get the support it needs to grow.

 More than half of all website visits today take place on mobile devices.
 So, it’s critical to make sure that your website works just as seamlessly on a smartphone as it does on your computer.
 Otherwise, you could be driving away potential donors.

-Thankfully, all of the templates offered by top website builders are mobile-friendly by default.
+Thankfully, all of the templates offered by top website builders are mobile-friendly by default and with mobile responsiveness in mind.
 Some builders, like Weebly and Squarespace, even let you directly customize the mobile version of your site.
 That’s a big advantage because you can make sure that your mission statement, call to action, and other essential site elements feature prominently when a visitor first lands on your mobile site.

 Your website is the online home of your organization and one of the key platforms your nonprofit can use to attract volunteers, donors, and partners.
 A well-designed website will clearly explain your mission and projects, keep the public and key stakeholders up to date on your work, and drive donations and volunteerism on your organization’s behalf.
 Check out our list of the top 10 website builders to start crafting a website for your nonprofit today.